ubco-W2022T1-cosc301/project-group06/final_report_group06.md

 ### Soren Stenback - Does Country Of Origin Affect Family History Of Mental Illness?

-During my investigation into the data, I first took the graph of number of respondents per country and split it on a yes/no axis of whether or not the respondent had a family history of mental illness.
+During my investigation into the data, I first took the graph of number of respondents per country and split it on a yes/no axis of whether the respondent had a family history of mental illness.

 ![Bar Graph of Number of Respondents Per Country Split on Yes/No Axis](./images/sstenbackNumAnsPerCountryFamHistAxis.png)